 A Master of Business Administration in Hospital Administration or related specialization trains students in the management and business aspects of hospitals.
 Graduates may oversee and manage employees, patients, finances and admissions in healthcare settings.

 MBA Programs in Hospital Administration

 The U.S. Bureau of Labor Statistics reports that while a master's degree is not required to work in hospital or healthcare administration, it is generally preferred.
-Procuring an MBA can take 2-3 years depending on the program selected.
+Procuring an MBA can take 2-3 years, after completing a bachelor's degree, depending on the program selected.
 MBA specializations may be available as hospital administration, healthcare administration, health services, or healthcare management.
 Often, clinical or residential experience is part of the curriculum.
 Both online and on-campus programs are available.
 Those in hospital administration may be able to guide the focus of their MBA, but there are certain courses that are common across most programs:

 Healthcare administration courses cover a broad spectrum of healthcare models.
 The organization, financing, management and oversight responsibilities of a hospital administrator may be included.
 Students can expect to learn about the policies and principles of administration specific to the healthcare industry, in addition to the roles and responsibilities that come along with the field.

 Healthcare finance courses cover managerial and corporate finance as well as finance directly related to the healthcare field.
 Topics of analysis may include planning and budgeting, implementing knowledge of strategic financial planning, finance in public vs. private sectors, and measurement of financial risk.
 Some courses may focus on more specific parts of finance, such as third-party payment sources.